Safety Questionnaire

 B. only if at least 300 feet from the audience

-C. only if choreographed, rehearsed in advance and okayed by both brigade commanders
+C. only if choreographed, rehearsed in advance and okayed by both

 D. only if your 2nd sergeant tells you to